In the last chapter, we gave each

 font-size

-value) but before we recurse (so children can
+value) but before we recurse (so any children can

 Styling a page can be slow, so real browsers apply tricks like bloom filters for descendant selectors, indices for simple selectors, and various forms of sharing and parallelism.
 Some types of sharing are also important to reduce memory usage—computed style sheets can be huge!